ConYel/my_site_two/README.md

 Self-education is, I firmly believe, the only kind of education there is.
 The only function of a school is to make self-education easier; failing that, it does nothing.
 ― Isaac Asimov

+Don't learn to do, but learn in doing.
+― Samuel Butler